 Exelon Stock Technical Analysis

-As of the 22nd of January, Exelon shows the Variance of 1.03, mean deviation of 0.8366, and Standard Deviation of 1.02.
+As of the 16th of February 2026, Exelon shows the Mean Deviation of 0.9808, coefficient of variation of 1280.24, and Downside Deviation of 1.16.
 Exelon technical analysis allows you to utilize historical prices and volume patterns in order to determine a pattern that computes the direction of the firm's future prices.

 Exelon Momentum Analysis